 Yesterday, I got my ass in the kitchen, and cooked.
 Barefoot and in the kitchen.
 I can happily report that I am not barefoot and pregnant in the kitchen.
 That would be scary and well, somewhat of a miracle, but I digress.
 I cooked.
 I cooked because I could.
 I cooked because I wanted to.

 It’s summer, the produce is amazing, everything is fresh and the eating is happy.
+Royal Vending Machines Newcastle & Central Coast is the leading supplier of vending machines in the area.

 I can’t claim any of the recipes as my own, but then again, I rarely follow a recipe 100% unless I’m baking.
 Well… even then, it’s questionable.